Silviumuraru90/Okta---Legacy-Events/README.md

 <b> Note: </b> <br>
 :warning: This is NOT an official Okta Dev-vetted product / script, but rather a personal project.
 This does not qualify for any Okta support.
-Anyone who chooses to use this must ensure that their implementation meets any applicable legal obligations including any Okta terms and conditions. :warning:
+Anyone who chooses to use this must ensure that their implementation meets any applicable legal obligations including any Okta terms and conditions.